Basma-Hassan95/Wallets-Website/README.md

 - **Modern UI:** Clean and attractive interface.
 - **Product Display:** Showcases wallet products with images and descriptions.
 - **Interactive Elements:** Smooth scrolling and navigation.
+- **WhatsApp Integration:** Added WhatsApp icon for easy communication directly from the website.

 ---